demisto/content/Packs/GoogleSheets/Integrations/GoogleSheets/README.md

 ### google-sheets-sheet-duplicate
 ***
-Duplicates the contents of a sheet
+Duplicates the contents of a sheet.

 #### Base Command